VishnuVardhanAI/VishnuVardhanAI/README.md

 I also bring a background in ML/analytics, which helps me design data-aligned systems and reason about performance and user behavior at a deeper level.

-I care about clean architecture, good documentation, observability, and writing backend code that scales gracefully.

 📧 ai.vishnuvardhan97@gmail.com • 📞 +1 (716) 994-8111